 Columbus Avenue gets another much-needed booster shot.
 A vibrant young crowd in a cool space with good food and a DJ to enhance the lively mood.
 It’s not for everyone.
 But, it’s fun.
 Baby clams, carpaccio and tuna tartare excellent.
 Wine list extensive and reasonable.
 More of a cocktail-centric crowd.
 It’s from the owners of Tessa (backwards = Asset) on Amsterdam.
 But a much different experience.

 The best UWS spot morning, noon or nite.
 Friendly and fun.
 Chic ambience.
 Back room perfect for a special occasion gathering.
 From coffee to cocktails.
-A neighborhood treat.
+A neighborhood gem.

 So many Italian restaurants on the Upper West Side.
 Most of them mediocre.
 Cotta is casual with outside tables.
 Inside it is dark and loud with blaring music.
 But.
 The homemade pasta is superb.
 Sauces fresh and delicious.
 Sets it apart from any of the other choices.
 For the food.